-KZNSA is a not-for-profit, public benefit organisation with 18A status
+KZNSA is an independent not-for-profit, public benefit organisation with 18A status

 INCLUSIVE AND INTIMATE

 Everything about the KZNSA supports its profound belief in inclusivity.
 Open to all, with every exhibition and workshop being free to attend, the gallery environment is airy, intimate, welcoming and convivial.
 It is very much a public space, connecting the street to the park, with under-the-sky seating amidst indigenous acacia trees, and the contemporary architecture of the building itself providing a permeable, flexible and robust space to exhibit, work, learn and market.

 Founded in 1902, the KZNSA is KwaZulu-Natal’s foremost contemporary gallery, hosting artists of national and international stature, and reflecting the vibrant creative heart of the province.
 It is a not-for-profit, public benefit organisation with 18A status is committed to the promotion of contemporary arts and linked to an extensive network of national institutions that also promote and catalyse cultural change.